BeginDot

 Actionable Takeaways

-Instead of relying on volume of one keyword alone, you can insert it inside a tool like the SEMRush Keyword Magic Tool.
+Instead of relying on the volume of one keyword alone, you can insert it inside a tool like the SEMRush Keyword Magic Tool.
 Then, check the approximate ‘total volume’ for all the related keywords you might rank for.
 When I plugged “keyword intent” inside SEMRush, it showed me a total volume of 150 with a list of related keywords as below.

 SEMRush Tool